cloudmesh-community/fa19-516-147/project/report_616.md

 ```buildoutcfg
 sh app_start.sh
 ```
-app_start is a wrapper scripts which calls server.py to start losthost
+app_start is a wrapper scripts which calls server.py to start localhost

 To perform operation go to Swagger UI